2022 Republika Srpska general election: National Assembly

+Aftermath

 Allegations of voter fraud

 Following the release of the preliminary results, opposition parties filed accusations of electoral fraud direct against Milorad Dodik who they claimed coordinated stuffing ballot boxes with thousands of illegal votes to put the Alliance of Independent Social Democrats ahead in the polls and that Jelena Trivić was the true winner of the presidential election.
 As a result of the allegations, the central electoral commission conducted a recount of the preliminary results for the Republika Srpska alongside the rest of the country's elections.
 On 22 October, it confirmed the presidential and parliamentary results.
 On 27 October, officials confirmed Dodik's victory.
 The commission noted that while there were irregularities, none were on a level that would have changed the outcome of the election.

-Aftermath and government formation
+Government formation

 On 23 November 2022, President Dodik stated that he had given the mandate to form a government to the incumbent Prime Minister Radovan Višković and expects him to be elected in the first week of December 2022 with the support of 53 members of parliament.
 Eventually on 21 December 2022, the assembly elected a new government headed by Višković with the support of 51 among the 74 assembly members being present.

 The ministries were distributed according to party strength, with 10 being allocated to the SNSD, two to the SP and one portfolio each for DEMOS, the Greens, the People's Party of Srpska, and US.